chooeyboo/password-crack/README.md

 ## Warning

 Since all methods except dictionary are based on brute-force, any password that is longer than 4 characters can take a long time.
+Bcrypt will especially take a long time, with any character length, since Bcrypt uses salting.